 We would not recommend the place we stayed in.
 It was quite far from town and the walk along a busy main road was not a pleasant one.

-You can search here for options, but I would suggest trying to find something close to town so that you don’t have to get tuk tuks everywhere and are close to the train station and the road to Lipton’s Seat (the only reason most people visit here).
+You can search here for options, but I would suggest trying to find something close to town so that you don’t have to get tuk tuks everywhere and are close to the train station and the road to Lipton’s Seat (the only real reason most people visit here).

 Choosing to stay in Ella before you visit Lipton’s Seat in Sri Lanka will give you much more chose, but will cost you that clear sunrise view.
 If you are short on time then staying in Ella is probably your best option.